Remove People From Photos: 6 Clients, One Editable Canvas

 • 42 finished, branded assets shipped per week across all clients, up from 18

-• Average production time per launch image dropped from 38 minutes to 7 minutes
+• Average production time per launch image cut sharply

-• Per-image production cost (her time × rate) fell by roughly 70%
+• Per-image production cost (her time × rate) fell substantially

-For the cleanup step specifically — the part that justified this entire workflow — the time spent removing people and distracting elements from client photos fell from an average of 12 minutes per image in Photoshop to under 2 minutes on the Playyy canvas.
-Across the 41% of inbound photos that need this treatment, the weekly time savings alone account for nearly a day of recovered capacity.
+For the cleanup step specifically — the part that justified this entire workflow — the time spent removing people and distracting elements from client photos fell from minutes per image in Photoshop to seconds on the Playyy canvas.
+Across the share of inbound photos that need this treatment, the weekly saving alone accounts for close to a day of recovered capacity.

 For the broader picture of solo-creator visual work, see AI Photoshoot for Creators and Visual Brand Strategy.
 For consultants evaluating where their current toolchain still costs them time, the comparison in Canva Alternatives lays out which app handles which step.